Top Interview Questions

 Abstraction

-Java provides a secure execution environment through features like:
+Java provides a secure environment through:

 Bytecode verification